Section 2: Reptiles & Birds

 Birds, unlike reptiles, are endothermic vertebrates living in diverse environments worldwide.
 The shapes of their feet, legs, and beaks allow them to thrive and survive in these different places.
 The webbed feet of a duck are arranged in a way that is ideal for swimming.
 An ostrich has long, powerful legs that can cover 10 feet in a single stride.
 The sharp bill of a gull allows it to snatch its prey, toss it in the air, and then swallow it whole.
 A bird’s beak is made of keratin, making it hard, durable, and ideal for pecking holes and eating.

 A bird, spending much of its life in the air, requires a tremendous amount of energy.
-Birds have efficient respiratory system with a pair of lungs that move oxygen quickly through their bodies.
-Birds have a four-chambered heart that is large and systematic, giving it the stamina it needs for its many adaptations for flight.
+Birds have an efficient respiratory system with a pair of lungs that move oxygen quickly through their bodies.
+Birds have a four-chambered heart that is large and systematic, giving them the stamina they need for their many adaptations for flight.
 They have a high energy diet consisting of insects, seeds, and sometimes other small animals.
 A bird has wings with a defined shape, allowing for movement and the surface area needed to fly.
 Their bones are hollow, making them light and able to support their wings.
-The muscles on their breastbone provides power and endurance needed for both shorter and longer flights.
+The muscles on their breastbone provides the power and endurance needed for both shorter and longer flights.

 The feathers found on a bird’s wings, and tail are referred to as flight feathers.
 Their contour feathers give them a streamline shape, creating an aerodynamic force that enables flight.
 A bird can change the shape of its wing to slow down or speed up.
 Down feathers provide insulation and help maintain body temperature.